-Other highlights include a Warfare Store that only sells one book entitled "Breaking Open Your Alabaster Box" (which I'm loosely hoping is a guide for a warrior brides consummation of marriage) and a year-round events schedule with only one event: Tea with God .
+Though, there is something distinctly Eastern European about this.Other highlights include a Warfare Store that only sells one book entitled "Breaking Open Your Alabaster Box" (which I'm loosely hoping is a guide for a warrior brides consummation of marriage) and a year-round events schedule with only one event: Tea with God .
 To the site's credit, if there is one event to have on a church calendar, that's certainly it.

-Finally, the 36 menu buttons running down the side of the page are a true testament of the Church for Christ's dedication to acceptance and equality; the "Bible Study" menu button takes no precedence over "Anti-Aging Secrets," and each button is the same size regardless of whether the text fits or not.
+I feel like I've been here before.Finally, the 36 menu buttons running down the side of the page are a true testament of the Church for Christ's dedication to acceptance and equality; the "Bible Study" menu button takes no precedence over "Anti-Aging Secrets," and each button is the same size regardless of whether the text fits or not.
 Ultimately the entire site is as close to a fever dream as you could imagine except with more GIFs and different Elvis music.

 Jesus Is SaviorThe Jesus is Savior website is essentially the same as the Internet Church for Christ if it were created by a furious schizophrenic.
 There are so many fonts, photos and hate-filled, incongruous pieces of information on the homepage that at a certain point the human eye just gives up and stares into the vast expanse of the background.
 The only unifying theme of the site seems to be contempt and a psychotic distrust of literally everything.
 Even the links that look like they could lead to a page of genuine enthusiasm prove to have some terrible message attached.
 The site antagonizes anything it can think of, and when it runs out of ideas, it starts to attack its own